NVentimiglia/Unity3d-Databinding-Mvvm-Mvc/README.md

 Databinding is a mechanism to 'connect' your UI widgets (buttons, input, text, lists) to 'view scripts'.
 This strategy is necessary for the Model-View-ViewModel architecture that is very popular in the C# world.
 In MVVM Your views's properties, fields and methods are 'observed' by the UI elements and any changes to your view's are communicated to the UI elements so they may update worry free.

+- Supports most major uGUI elements (Input, text, images, ect)
+-
 - Supports inheritance, interfaces, structs and using DLLs

 - Bind to monobehaviours or plain CLR objects

-- Foundation.Databinding.Model is a dll, so you can place your game model in a class library (not necessary)
+- Databinding dll, so you can place your game model in a class library

 - Bind to methods, fields, properties or coroutines

-- Uses IObservableModel interface instead of IPropertyNotifyChange.
-IObservableModel includes the changed value along side the changed property name as to prevent an additional reflection call.
+- Supports IObservableModel.
+IObservableModel includes the changed value along side the changed property name (for preformance).

 - Supports INotifyPropertyChange for quickly converting old projects to unity.